ibm-cloud-docs/watsonxdata/tut_provi_ibmbckt.md

    | Tags (optional) | Enter the tag name or select from drop-down list.|
    {: caption="Table 1.
 Register database" caption-side="bottom"}

    Based on the database you are adding, enter related details in appropriate fields.
 For example, hostname, username, and password.
+For more information, see [Db2 connector](watsonxdata?topic=watsonxdata-db2_connector){: external} details and [Netezza connector](watsonxdata?topic=watsonxdata-netezza_connector){: external} details.

-   When the **SSL Connection** is checked, the server-side certificate that is used by the database must be issued by one of the global trusted certification authorities (CA) such as DigiCert.
+   When the **SSL Connection** is selected, the server-side certificate that is used by the database must be issued by one of the global trusted certification authorities (CA) such as DigiCert.
 This is a typical case for cloud-hosted databases.
    {: note}

 5. Click **Add**.